Rick Flag: Rick Flag III

 Rick Flag III is the son of Rick Flag Jr and Karin Grace whom also shares his name with his relatives.
-He was kidnapped by Koschei the Deathless, a member of the Jihad, but was rescued by Nemesis of the Suicide Squad.
+He was kidnapped by Koschei the Deathless, a member of the Jihad, but was rescued by Nemesis.
 Later, when Flag Jr. and Bronze Tiger visited Rick Flag III's adopted home, Flag Jr. refused to approach him.

 Skills and abilities

 Having an extensive military background, Flag Jr. is considered to be an excellent military pilot and is proficient in military tactics, strategy, and leadership.
-Flag Jr. also has extensively combat and special operations training, making him capable in unarmed and armed combat and able to use a wide range of weaponry used by the United States' military.
+Flag Jr. also has extensive combat and special operations training, making him capable in unarmed and armed combat and able to use a wide range of weaponry used by the United States' military.